Most Forgiving Irons Last 10 Years; By Sportic Media

 One of the most difficult aspects of the game is undoubtedly using the irons, so if you have a higher handicap, you should make sure your set of irons is capable and forgiving.

 We are aware that sometimes we are not in the best of shape when we are on the course.
-But you can help yourself by spending money on a set of irons that is forgiving and won’t punish you as harshly as the next set if you don’t hit the ball in the middle of the face every time.
+But you can help yourself by spending money on a forgiving set of irons that won’t punish you as harshly as the next set if you don’t hit the ball in the middle of the face every time.

 • Srixon ZX4 irons